Habitable Zones Around Massive Stars: From the Main Sequence to Supergiants

 In this paper, we connect massive star evolution to terrestrial planet habitability by computing time-dependent HZs for stars spanning $0.7$--$120\,M_\odot$ at solar metallicity.
-We use Geneva \textsc{GENEC} evolutionary tracks with and without rotation \citep{Eggenberger2008,Ekstrom2012} and define an ``operational'' HZ whose outer edge follows standard climate limits while whose inner edge is set by the most restrictive of three criteria: (i) the bolometric runaway-greenhouse limit, (ii) XUV-driven energy-limited atmospheric escape, and (iii) wind ram-pressure erosion moderated by a dipolar magnetosphere.
-We quantify the cumulative time an operational annulus exists, the maximum continuous residence time for a planet on a fixed orbit, and characteristic radii at which habitability is most likely during each evolutionary phase.
+We use Geneva \textsc{GENEC} evolutionary tracks with and without rotation \citep{Eggenberger2008,Ekstrom2012} and define a retention-limited HZ whose outer edge follows standard climate limits while whose inner edge is set by the most restrictive of three criteria: (i) the bolometric inner climate limit, (ii) XUV-driven energy-limited atmospheric escape, and (iii) wind ram-pressure erosion moderated by a dipolar magnetosphere.
+We quantify the cumulative time a retention-limited annulus exists, the maximum continuous residence time for a planet on a fixed orbit, and characteristic radii at which habitability is most likely during each evolutionary phase.
 Motivated by the large radial extent of HZs around luminous stars, we also estimate the maximum dynamical multiplicity of terrestrial planets that can be packed into the annulus and fold these results through Milky-Way-like initial mass functions to evaluate the population-weighted contribution of massive stars.
-Our results show that operational main-sequence habitability terminates near $M_\star \sim 10$--$15\,M_\odot$ depending on the residence criterion, with post-main-sequence evolution briefly reopening habitable annuli at higher masses, and that the mass weighted contribution of massive stars is negligible even though the absolute number of such systems in a Milky Way like galaxy can be large.
+Our results show that main-sequence habitability under the retention-limited criteria terminates near $M_\star \sim 10$--$15\,M_\odot$ depending on the residence criterion, with post-main-sequence evolution briefly reopening habitable annuli at higher masses, and that the mass weighted contribution of massive stars is negligible even though the absolute number of such systems in a Milky Way like galaxy can be large.

 This paper is organized as follows.
 In Section~\ref{sec:methods} we describe the stellar evolution tracks, the climate and atmospheric-retention criteria, and our diagnostics for habitability and packed multiplicity.
 Section~\ref{sec:results} presents the resulting time-dependent HZ maps, residence-time and multiplicity estimates, and IMF-weighted yields.
 In Section~\ref{sec:discussion} we discuss physical interpretations, limitations, and observational implications.
 Section~\ref{sec:conclusion} summarizes our main conclusions.